joachim-gassen/accframe/README.md

 1. Make sure that you have provided your OpenAI key in the `secrets.env` file.
 2. The code to run the experiments is in the files `run_{honesty|trust|giftex}_exp.py`.
 You can adjust the number of participants for each condition in these files.
-3. Prior to sourcing each of these files, make sure that you do not have a local oTree server running as the code will start a new one.
+3. Prior to sourcing any of these files, make sure that you do not have a local oTree server running as the code will start a new one.
 4. Run `make cleandb` to remove the existing oTree and botex databases.
 5. Source the respective code file to run the experiments.
 While it runs, you can monitor the progress in the console output and by accessing your local oTree instance at http://localhost:8000.
-After the experiments has finished, you can find the botex data in the `data/exp_runs` folder.
+After the experiment has finished, you can find the botex data in the `data/exp_runs` folder.
 7. Export the oTree data by selecting `Data/All Apps/Plain` in the oTree admin interface.
 Move the downloaded file to the `data/exp_runs` folder, following the naming convention `{honesty|trust|giftex}_otree_yyyy-mm-dd.csv`.
-8. After adjusting the rwa data file names in the code. source the file `code/extract_{honesty|trust|giftex}_data.py` to extract the data from the botex and oTree databases.
+8. After adjusting the raw data file names in the code. source the file `code/extract_{honesty|trust|giftex}_data.py` to extract the data from the botex and oTree databases.
 The extracted data will be stored in the `data/generated` folder.
 9. You can now run the preregistered analyses by sourcing `code/{honesty|trust|giftex}_prereg_analysis.py`.